 Over time, I learned to “maneuver” when to rig and not to rig them.
 Since not all ports require the deployment of fire wires, I often talk to the officers if the terminal requires them.

-If not, then we just save our crew from potential injury.
+If not, then we just saved our crew from potential injury.
 But if they want it, it’s still okay as long as we lessen the frequency.

-A good way to know if you need fire wires in a particular port is to look at other tanker ships docked at the terminals.
+A good way to know if you need fire wires in a particular port is to look at other tanker ships or any vessel docked around the terminals.

 May the winds be in your favor.